YasserKa/Classification-and-visualization-of-natural-disasters-using-Twitter/README.md

 ### Code

-To be able to extract tweets, you need to use `.env.template` to create a file `.env` containing your Twitter's API credentials.
+To be able to extract tweets, you need to use `code/.env.template` to create a file `code/.env` containing your Twitter's API credentials.